ElrikGroupCo/docs-flightsayer/flight_status.md

             + origin (AirportInfo, required) - information about the origin airport
             + destination (AirportInfo, required) - informnation about the departure airport
         + prediction (object, required) - predicted flight delay information
-            + delay_index (number, required) - Flightsayer delay index: a value between 1 and 10, representing a combination of the predicted delay.
-1 means the flight is predicted to be ontime, and 10 means a flight is likely to be highly delayed.
+            + delay_index (number, required) - Flightsayer delay index: a value between 0 and 10, representing a combination of the predicted delay.
+1 means the flight is predicted to be ontime, and 10 means a flight is likely to be highly delayed, and values inbetween indicate increasing levels of delay are predicted.
+A value is 0 is a special value indicating that unusual events are affecting the flight, and we advise the flyer to check with their airline for further information.
+Examples of unusual events are an airport evacuation, airline computer glitch, or a gigantic hurricane.
+If the delay_index is 0, the `distribution` field should not be used.
             + distribution (array[number], required) - flightsayer's prediction of delay for this flight, consisting of the following four probabilities:
                 + 0 - probability of less than 30 minutes of delay
                 + 1 - probabilitiy of between 30 and 60 minutes of delay